hpc2n/intro-git/scripts/1.motivation/LECTURE.md

 ### Backup

- - VCS functions as an backup <!-- .element: class="fragment" -->
+ - VCS functions as a backup <!-- .element: class="fragment" -->
  - Locally, the system maintains a copy of each file <!-- .element: class="fragment" -->
      - Usually only the changes or the files that have changed are stored <!-- .element: class="fragment" -->
  - Globally, lost files can be recovered from the server <!-- .element: class="fragment" -->